 4. Pipe Thread

-Thread is the most important thing is for personal users because quick couplings are usually used on the types of equipment, they need to connect to other components like fittings and hydraulic tubes, if the customer bought the wrong thread, it cannot work for his applications.
-Different countries use very different threads and because some countries will import equipment countries, in their marketing, all threads are covered.
+Thread is the most important thing is for personal user, because quick couplings are usually used on the equipments, they need to connect to other components like fittings and hydarulic tubes, if the customer bought the wrong thread, it cannot work for his applications.
+Different countries use the very different thread and because of some countries will import equipment countries, in their marketing, all threads are covered.

-There is also a semi-compatible variant called National Pipe Thread Tapered Fine (NPTF) also called Dryseal American National Standard Taper Pipe Thread, defined by ANSI B1.20.3, designed to provide a more leak-free seal without the use of Teflon tape or other sealant compounds.
+There is also a semi-compatible variant called National Pipe Thread Tapered Fine (NPTF) also called Dryseal American National Standard Taper Pipe Thread, defined by ANSI B1.20.3, designed to provide a more leak-free seal without the use of teflon tape or other sealant compound.

 The Pressure is the last one but the most important thing we need to think about for the applications.
-Don’t use the normal pressure quick couplings on the high-pressure equipment, it is very dangerous.
+Don’t use the normal pressure quick couplings on the high pressure equipments, it is very dangerous.

-usually, the normal quick coupling can work at a 3000-4500 PSI, and as the current tech, most of the quick couplings can work well.
-10000 PSI is an important line to choose higher requirements on the quick coupling types or designs.
+usually, the normal quick coupling can work at a 3000-4500 PSI, that as the currently tech, that most of the quick couplings can work well.
+10000 PSI is a important line to choose a higher requirements on the quick coupling types or designs.